horilla-opensource/horilla/README.md

 You'll have to install python, django and the database you wish to use for the project as a prerequisites.

+You can also build the Docker image that handle all these steps as described [here](docker.md).

 ### **Python Installation**
 ___